 I got my first camera, a Kodak Brownie, at age 11.
 A friend, Jerry Stephens, and I put together a small darkroom in a space under his basement stairs.
 We developed the 127 film in a plastic developing tank and made contact prints in a light frame.
 I was hooked the first time that I saw an image emerge in the developer.
 Hooked for life.
 But it’s probably best that I can’t find any negatives from this era.
 Jerry connected with my via this blog a few years ago – I actually went to a high school reunion and caught up with him.

 Salt Lake didn’t seem like the places in the novels that I read.
-It was more boring.
+The table settings at Hans Castorp’s uncle’s house in Luebeck were unimaginable.
+Salt Lake was was more boring than a novel.
 More homogenous.
 There was less to do.
 In Madame Bovary I learned about a particular French style of boredom called ennui, but Bovary was a whiner.
 At least she lived in a place where you could get a decent meal.